 Summary of Key Information for Parents

 All pupils and students have an Annual Review of their Education Health and Care Plan (EHCP), to discuss their progress and their future needs.
 The review consists of written reports, a review meeting and a summary of the recommendations and individual targets.
-The review is the opportunity to appraise and amend the Statement of Special Educational Needs or EHCP.
-Parents and professionals are advised of dates and documentation well in advance of the meeting and are given every encouragement to attend.
+The review is the opportunity to appraise and amend the EHCP.
+Parents and professionals are advised of dates and sent documentation well in advance of the meeting and are given every encouragement to attend.
 Pupils are also encouraged to take an active part in their Annual Review.

 Individual Learning Plans

 Class teachers share curriculum overviews and pupil's termly targets with parents for them to support learning at home.
 We also encourage parents to check the website for class information.

 School prides itself on supporting pupils to manage their own behavior.
 On the very rare occasions, when staff feel pupils need physical support or intervention we use the county approved Team Teach approach to positive handling, used across Lancashire Special Schools.
 This is only ever carried out as a last resort and parents are fully informed about the decisions being made about their child's behavior and safety.

 Religious Education and Collective Worship

 The school endeavours to ensure that all children and young adults grow up with an awareness of the multi-cultural nature of our society and that everyone knows about different cultures and religions.
 We celebrate important religious and cultural festivals throughout the year and these complement our delivery of R.E. and Personal, Health, Social and Citizenship Education.
 Parents may wish to withdraw their child from Religious Education or the collective act of worship should make an appointment to discuss this with the Headteacher.
 Appropriate alternative provision will be made as required.

 Activities, Educational Visits and Residential Visits